gracecarrillo/course-in-a-box/modules/introduction/_posts/2000-01-03-Important!.md

 <p/>

 <p align="justify">
 If you’re stuck on something, don’t let your frustration boil over and don’t give up!
-Join the intro course slack channel to both ask and answer questions.
-To do this, click on the <b>Join the Discussion section!</b> I strongly encourage you to organise study groups with your colleages to complete the final mini-project (the last exercise).
+I strongly encourage you to organise study groups with your colleages to complete the final mini-project (the last exercise).
 A lot of extra online resources will be provided to you.
 And also, remember you can always drop me an email.
 <p/>

 <p align="justify">